Best College Towns in America

 The city is home to a vibrant artistic community, where students can often get involved.

-Bellingham is an eclectic city that thrives off of creativity.
+Bellingham is an eclectic city that thrives on creativity.
 With an active community and beautiful location, you will find there are endless opportunities to explore while living in Bellingham.

 If you don't want to head into the mountains, you can try something new out on the water.
 Bellingham is considered the “Best Paddling town in the USA” by Outside magazine, and it is a great place to try kayaking, paddleboarding, and even sailing.
 For a more relaxed day out, you can experience the unique ecosystem by taking a ferry to nearby islands or meeting friends at the beach.